Thursday, October 3, 2024

 Five of the best players to play for Inter and AC Milan

 Despite the rivalry between the sides, several stars have adorned the colours of both clubs.
-Such has been the level of talent have represented both, the likes of Patrick Vieira, Edgar Davids, Christian Vieri and Hernan Crespo all fail to make this list.
+Such has been the level of talent that has represented both, the likes of Patrick Vieira, Edgar Davids, Christian Vieri and Hernan Crespo all fail to make this list.

 Roberto Baggio